JWT Authentication with Elixir & Phoenix

 Implement private routes to maintain an access control list => what can be accessed and what not.
 For example, a non authenticated user (guest) should not have access to the following apis

 Ping (an example of ping pong Get request to demonstrate private route mechanism).

 Test the REST API with Postman along the way, while developing each route/api.

 We will be learning a lot more than written, about Elixir, Phoenix, PostgreSQL, and creating REST APIs altogether.

 - Amateur Elixir Developers and functional programming enthusiasts

-I am a passionate Full Stack Developer.
-I don't need to motivate myself to sit down and code, to make tutorials, it all comes from within.
-Thus whatever work I do related to coding, I pour my mind and heart into it.
-I run a YouTube channel called Code Dexterity where I make Full Stack Project Development tutorials from scratch.
-Though at personal level I am a functional programming enthusiast but I am not at all language oriented and my channel has tutorial videos of Elixir, Node.js, React.js, TypeScript and all that good stuff.
+I am a passionate Full Stack Developer who likes to learn and code new technologies both professionally and as a hobby.
+Though at personal level I am a functional programming enthusiast but I am not at all language oriented and my channel has tutorial videos of Elixir, Golang, Node.js, React.js, TypeScript, Flutter and all that good stuff.

 Talk is cheap, let me show you the code.